COOPER MOUNTAIN ELEMENTARY SCHOOL

 Parents during Morning Arrival

-Parents are welcome to escort their child to class during the first week of school.
-After that we ask that parents please say goodbye at the double doors outside the building.
+Parents are welcome to escort their child the exterior of the building first week of school.
+We ask that parents please say goodbye at the double doors outside the building.
 We are working hard to build independence and awareness skills in our students and your cooperation is needed.
-We have two staff members in every Morning Mix location for student safety, and we can supervise more effectively when we only see students.
+We have also found that this decreases anxiety/stress for students and families.
+We have staff members throughout the property for student safety, and we can supervise more effectively when we only see students.

-Dismissal is at 3:05.
-Teachers escort their students to the bus, to Champions (onsite) daycare, and to parent pick up outside.
+Dismissal is at 3:05 with a quiet dismissal on zoom.
+Students are dismissed by grade level to parent pick-up car line, meet and greet, walking, bus or Champions (onsite daycare).
 Adult supervision is provided in every location to ensure student safety while they wait to be picked up.

 Parents During Afternoon Dismissal

 We need your help.
 If you walk onto the school property to wait for your child at 3:05, please do not arrive before that time.
 We have students at recess or traveling between buildings, and adults are not allowed on the property until after school – 3:05.
 Please wait under the covered area and wait until the staff member releases your child to you.
 At the beginning of the year, this can take a bit of time while we get to know you.

 At the beginning of the year, we get information from you regarding your Going Home Plan – a small pink rectangular piece of paper that indicates how your child will go home each day.
 Teachers work very hard to make sure students leave school according to your plans.
 Please fill it out carefully and as accurately as you are able.
 Call the office if you have questions.